Welfare queen: Gender and racial stereotypes

 Political scientist Franklin Gilliam has argued that the welfare queen stereotype has roots in both race and gender:

 The trope of the welfare queen may be analyzed from the framework of intersectionality to better understand how race, class, gender, and other identities shape individuals' and groups' privileges and disadvantages.

 The media's image of poverty shifted from focusing on the plight of white Appalachian farmers and on the factory closings in the 1960s to a more racially divisive and negative image of poor blacks in urban areas.
 All of this, according to political scientist Martin Gilens, led to the American public dramatically overestimating the percentage of African-Americans in poverty.
-By 1973, in magazine pictures depicting welfare recipients, 75% featured African Americans even though African Americans made up only 35% of welfare recipients and only 12.8% of the US population.
-In 2016, African Americans made up 39.6% of welfare recipients, and, in 2015, African Americans made up 13.3% of the United States population.
-According to the United States Census, "In 2019, the share of Blacks in poverty was 1.8 times greater than their share among the general population.
+By 1973, in magazine pictures depicting welfare recipients, 75% featured African Americans when in fact African Americans made up 35% of welfare recipients and only 12.8% of the US population.
+According to the United States Census, "In 2019, the share of blacks in poverty was 1.8 times greater than their share among the general population.
 Blacks represented 13.2% of the total population in the United States, but 23.8% of the poverty population."
 Van Doorn states that the media repeatedly shows a relationship between lazy, black, and poor suggesting why some Americans are opposed to welfare programs.

 From the 1970s onward, women became the predominant face of poverty.
 In a 1999 study by Franklin Gilliam that examined people's attitudes on race, gender, and the media, an eleven-minute news clip featuring one of two stories on welfare was shown to two groups of participants.
 Each story on welfare had a different recipient—one was a white woman and the other was a black woman.
 The results showed that people were extremely accurate in their recall of the race and gender of the black female welfare recipient in comparison to those who saw the story with the white female welfare recipient.
 This outcome confirmed that this unbalanced narrative of gender and race had become a standard cultural bias and that Americans often made implicit associations between race, gender, and poverty.